-On the freezing Fat Tuesday, March 5th, 2019, we heard an energizing performance of ATOM String Quartet (ASQ).
-The group is based in Warsaw, and performed in the Target Atrium in Minnesota Orchestra Hall as a part of their first US Tour.
-ASQ members Dawid Lubowicz and Mateusz Smoczynski both on violin, Michal Zaborski on viola, and Krzysztof Lenczowski on cello, performed in Chicago, Madison, Minneapolis, San Francisco, Boston, Baltimore, Philadelphia, Clark, New York City and Washington DC.
+On the freezing Fat Tuesday, March 5th, 2019, we heard an energizing Atom String Quartet (ASQ) performance.
+The group is based in Warsaw and performed in the Target Atrium in Minnesota Orchestra Hall as a part of their first US Tour.
+ASQ members Dawid Lubowicz and Mateusz Smoczynski, both on violin, Michal Zaborski on viola, and Krzysztof Lenczowski on cello, performed in Chicago, Madison, Minneapolis, San Francisco, Boston, Baltimore, Philadelphia, Clark, New York City, and Washington, DC.

-We later found out that, during the tour, ASQ won the prestigious Polish music award “Fryderyk” in the category 2018 Album of the Year - contemporary music category for “SUPERNOVA” recorded together with NFM Leopoldinum Orchestra from Wrocław, Poland.
-ASQ is well known in Poland and Europe but not so much in the US, but that seems only temporary.
-Wherever they went they were received very warmly.
-Our sources confirmed that Atom String Quartet considers the tour a great success.
-The group is planning to be back in the US for the concert in January 2020.
+We later discovered that, during the tour, ASQ won the prestigious Polish music award “Fryderyk” in the 2018 Album of the Year - contemporary music category for “SUPERNOVA,” recorded together with NFM Leopoldinum Orchestra from Wrocław, Poland.